How To Link To Email Address

 Accessibility Considerations

-Web accessibility standards (WCAG) emphasize making web content usable for people with disabilities.
+Web accessibility standards (WCAG) make clear making web content usable for people with disabilities.
 For mailto links, this means:

 • Descriptive Anchor Text: Avoid generic phrases like "Click here."
 Instead, use descriptive text that explains the purpose of the link.